River Christmas Markets Cruise

 on board is exclusively English.
 This means you won't have the

 inconvenience of having to listen to every announcement being

 repeated in four or five different languages, and you can

 conveniently talk to your fellow guests (and likely soon to be

 new friends) on board.

-any Danube river cruise boat - a massive 170 sq ft each.
+any cruise boat - a massive 170 sq ft each.
 The 154 sq ft

 cabins on the earlier Viking cruise seemed spacious, but the 170

-sq ft cabins on Amalegro are even more marvelously roomy and
+sq ft cabins on Amadagio are even more marvelously roomy and

 The cruise is offered in